 Some of the wards in The Last Remnant appear with a beehive pattern in front of the target.

 Several protective spells in Neverwinter Nights 2 look like this.

-In Mass Effect 2, all the barriers are beehive: Geth, Collector, Tech Armour, Krogan fortification, you name it.
-Not biotic barriers, though; they're smooth surfaces, which makes them more visually distinct from tech-based shields.
+In Mass Effect 2, all the barriers display a beehive shape when first forming: Geth, Collector, Tech Armour, Krogan fortification, you name it.
+Not biotic barriers, though; they're always smooth surfaces, which makes them more visually distinct from tech-based shields.

 In Rez, the third boss (the Venus (Tera) security system) is protected by one of these, and you have to shoot out each individual cell when it flips over to fire its lasers at you.

 Champions Online's tutorial missions begin with a section of Millennium City enclosed by a Beehive barrier by the Qularr aliens.
 However, the hexagons aren't exactly perfect, and sort of float through the barrier as you watch.

 Also a partial, shield-shaped Beehive barrier is an optional block power in the Power Armour powerset.

 In World of Warcraft, this is called Shell Shield, a powerful ability that reduces all damage taken by 50%.
 This is mitigated by the fact that the only ones who can actually use it are turtles.